KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 `sim`, the game simulator, and we are using an interval of 10 seconds.
 You can change this to other values.

 The last three values are hyper-parameters.
 You can freely change them.
-Here, one episode is equivalent to elapsing 10 seconds to get a score.
+Here, one episode is equivalent to elapsing 10 seconds.
 So 100 episodes is the same as the program will be spending around 1000 seconds to run.
 The `exploration_noise` and `noise_factor` slightly alter the next actions.
 They add more randomness to the program.
 You can disable it by setting
 `exploration_noise` to 0.

 <br>